RScarcia/ShooterGame_Custom/README.md

 Added classes are:
 * **MyShooterCharacter** (.h and .cpp): extension of ShooterCharacter class, manages teleport, walljump and some functions of the jetpack feature.
-* **MyShooterCharacterMovement** (.h and cpp): extension of ShooterCharacterMovement class, handles everithing concerning the jetpack movement.
+* **MyShooterCharacterMovement** (.h and cpp): extension of ShooterCharacterMovement class, handles everything concerning the jetpack movement.

 Some minor changes inside ShooterHUD class, to display the percentage of jetpack fuel.
 ```c++